CyberT33N/ModelManager/README.md

 <br>

-The `FixturesManager` automatically globs for all `*.ts` files at the path `test/fixtures` inside of your project root.
+The `FixturesManager` automatically globs for all `*.mjs` files at the path `test/fixtures` inside of your project root.
 Ensure your fixtures are following this exported format:
 ```javascript
 import mongoose from 'mongoose'